Snake-stone

-A snake-stone, also known as a viper's stone, snake's pearl, black stone, serpent-stone, or nagamani is an animal bone or stone used as folk medicine for snake bite in Africa, South America, India and Asia.
+A snake-stone, also known as a viper's stone, snake's pearl, black stone, serpent-stone, or nagamani is an animal bone or stone used as folk medicine for snake bite in Africa, South America, the Indian subcontinent and Asia.

 The World Health Organization states that it has no effect on snake-bites, bearing in mind that most snake-bites are from non-venomous snakes.
 They state that traditional medicines and other treatments such as wound incision or excision, suction, or application of "black stones" should be avoided.

 Descriptions

 Accounts differ widely on how to make and use a 'black stone'.

 In Peru, a black stone is a small charred cow bone "applied to the site of a poisonous snakebite and tied firmly in place.
 It is left there for several days, during which time it supposedly draws the venom from the wound."

-13th century Persian/Iranian writer Kazwini describes the snake-stone in his work Aja'ib al-Makhluqat as being the size of a small nut.The quote about how the cure goes is as follows "An injury inflicted by a venomous creature is to be immersed in warm water or sour milk.
+13th century Persian/Iranian writer Kazwini describes the snake-stone in his work Aja'ib al-Makhluqat as being the size of a small nut.
+The quote about how the cure goes is as follows "An injury inflicted by a venomous creature is to be immersed in warm water or sour milk.
 The snake-stone is then dropped into the liquid to supposedly draw out the poison."

 Although called a 'stone' in the Congo, a black stone is often made from animal bones.
 When taken from snakes, it is usually from the head, but also said to be extracted from the tail.

 The steps suggested in an African leaflet are: